camunda/camunda-docs-manual/content/webapps/cockpit/batch/batch-operation.md

 Cockpit provides `IN` operator support when filtering for process instances for the following query criteria:

-* Process Instance ID
+* Process instance ID
-* Business Key
+* Business key
-* Process Definition Key
+* Process definition key
-* Variable Value
+* Variable value

 By default, the criteria defined in the search are linked together with a logical `AND` ([conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form)).
-Sometimes, you want to search not only for one but multiple query criterion values.
+Occasionally, you may search for multiple query criterion values.
 The `IN` operator allows searching for multiple values where any of the values match.

 To use the `IN` operator, select a query criterion that supports the `IN` operator, and provide the values as a comma-separated list.
 To adjust the comma-separated list of values, start editing by clicking on the value.
 You can expand the value in a modal dialog for easier editing by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-resize-full"></i></button> button.